nikiis/kicksmarter-hackathon/backend/README.md

 ## Preinstallation

-From the project root run `npm i -w backend`, then also from anywhere `npm install -g ts-node`.
+From the project root run `npm i -w backend`, then also from anywhere `npm install -g nodemon`.

 ## Requirements